TCFFan123/g2fm-addons/g2fm-addons/scripts/README.md

 Scripts section.

-Themes are stored in a folder with the name of the script.
+Scripts are stored in a folder with the name of the script.